How Much Does Optimizely Cost in 2026?

 |---|---|---|

-| Traffic / impressions | Higher monthly impressions or MAUs raise platform fees; overages can apply | Share peak monthly traffic, pages under test, and seasonal spikes |
+| MTUs / traffic | Higher monthly tracked users raise platform fees; overages can apply | Share peak monthly traffic, pages under test, and seasonal spikes |

 | Products / modules | Each SKU (Web, Feature, CMS, Personalization) is priced separately; bundles cost more | List only modules you will use in year one |